 Elements of these highly politicised state institutions have been repeatedly implicated in widespread human rights violations perpetrated against perceived critics of the Zimbabwean government aimed at silencing dissent.
 There is a risk that off-budget funding of the security sector from diamond revenues could be used to finance violence in any future election.

-The report also reveals that 25% of another diamond firm has been given to a company linked with a man widely reported to be President Mugabe’s former personal pilot, and which has an opaque company structure based in tax havens.
+The report also reveals that a 25% stake in another Marange diamond firm, Mbada, has been given to a company linked with a man widely reported to be President Mugabe’s former personal pilot.
+The company has an opaque company structure based in tax havens.

 The report recommends that the Zimbabwean Government should:

 - Pass legislation that bans serving members in Zimbabwe’s security sector

 from exerting any control over mining companies – including being the

 beneficial owners of subsidiaries of companies operating in the country’s